kevarifin14/kevinarifin.com/_posts/2019-06-20-impactful-individuals.md

 >
 > -*Charlie Munger*

 Of the four trends I will highlight, reading is the most important.
 Knowledge is the foundation of becoming an impactful individual, and reading is the most efficient way to attain it.
 It allows us to tap into the collection of human knowledge built up over thousands of years.
-It opens us to new perspectives and possiblities.
+It opens us to new perspectives and possibilities.
 It rids us of our ignorance and creates a world possibility.

 Many highly impactful individuals are known to be voracious readers.
 Charlie Munger falls asleep reading every night.
 Before Elon Musk started SpaceX, he read a rocket science textbook.
 Mark Zuckerberg's New Year's Resolution in 2015 was to read a new book every two weeks.